Scheduled Eco-Travel Tours

 | ||CUBA BIRD SURVEY|

 Join CMBO Director David La Puma on an exclusive, US led birding program in partnership with Caribbean Conservation Trust, which has been managing bird conservation programs in Cuba for 21 years.
 This itinerary will take you to Cuba's finest bird habitats, beautiful national parks, diverse biosphere reserves and unique natural areas.
 Interact with local scientists and naturalists and learn about the ecology and history of the regions.
-(Optional 4-day extension to Havana Jazz Festival) Note: this trip is not affected by recent US-Cuba travel restrictions.
+(Optional 4-day extension to Havana Jazz Festival).
+Click here for a summary report of this survey.

 February 16 To 19, 2018